ShenMiaozhang/shenmiaozhang.github.io/_pages/about.md

 My favorite band🎸 is The Beatles.

 # 🔥 News
+- *Dec.
+2025*: &nbsp;🎉🎉 Honored to be recognized as one of the 💎TOP 3 contributors in Guolab.
 - *Sep.
 2025*: &nbsp;🎉🎉 Honored to receive the Outstanding Graduate Research Assistant Award.